On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Relation to the lr Grothendieck problem

 \section{Relation to the \texorpdfstring{$\ell_r$}{lr} Grothendieck problem}

 We end this section with the proof of Proposition~\ref{prop:groth}. \begin{proof}[Proof of Proposition~\ref{prop:groth}] Let $x^* \in \R^n$ be a maximizer of $x^T A x$ with $\|x^*\| = 1$.
-Then, using Lagrange multipliers method, there exists $\lag \in \R$ such that if $g: \R^n \mapsto \R$ is the function given by
+Then, using the method of Lagrange multipliers, there exists $\lag \in \R$ such that if $g: \R^n \mapsto \R$ is the function given by

 then $\xx^*$ solves the equation